 Atrial fibrillation is responsible for 20 percent of strokes in the US because it can allow clots to form in the heart.
 It has now been deemed an epidemic, with nearly 1 out of every 10 patients aged 65 or older having it.
 It’s estimated that there will be more new AFib patients this year than all cancers combined.

 The most important thing for patients, as well as the medical community, to understand about AFib is that it is much more dangerous than we knew even a few years ago.
-Because it is so common, it has been viewed for decades almost as a minor condition with symptoms that result in an annoyance to patients.
+Because it is so common, it has been viewed for decades almost as a minor condition with symptoms that result in annoyance to patients.
 We did not understand the impact AFib has on strokes, heart failure and even early death.
-We now have better tools to fight this disease and this technology is available right here at UT Health.
+We now have better tools to fight this disease and this technology is available here at UT Health.

 Detecting the Symptoms

 AFib has several hallmark symptoms.
 Most commonly, patients complain of heart palpitations or racing, but it can also present with shortness of breath, dizziness or chest pain.
-Usually these symptoms only present when a fast, irregular heart rate is triggered.
+Usually, these symptoms only present when a fast, irregular heart rate is triggered.
 AFib can be difficult to diagnose because 20 percent of patients don't have symptoms or their symptoms can come and go.
-Unfortunately, a patient can still develop the complications from AFib even when they can't feel it or if it is intermittent.
+Unfortunately, a patient can still develop complications from AFib even when they can't feel it or if it is intermittent.
 A physician can perform an ambulatory cardiac monitoring test, such as a Holter monitor.
 This is an EKG the patient wears for one to two weeks to record any episodes of AFib that may come and go.

 Finding the Right Treatment

-These patients have issues related to scarring inside their hearts, so the abnormal pacemaker signals can come from many different areas.
-The long-term success of a catheter ablation falls to 30 percent to 50 percent, according national reports.
-In these patients, a new minimally invasive hybrid ablation called the convergent procedure has been developed by combining the catheter ablation with a surgical ablation.
+These patients have issues related to scarring inside their hearts, so abnormal pacemaker signals can come from many different areas.
+The long-term success of a catheter ablation falls to 30 percent to 50 percent, according to national reports.
+In these patients, a new minimally invasive hybrid ablation called the convergent procedure has been developed by combining catheter ablation with surgical ablation.
 This allows for a more thorough ablation of the diseased tissue by using a team approach.
 The cardiac surgeon can place a small incision just beneath the breast bone to insert a camera and an ablation catheter behind the heart.
 The areas of the heart that cannot be reached by the EP from the inside can then be ablated by the surgeon without having to open the chest or go on the heart-lung machine.
-The success rates for correcting persistent AFib in patients who undergo both stages is being reported as 75 percent to 85 percent.
+The success rates for correcting persistent AFib in patients who undergo both stages are being reported as 75 percent to 85 percent.

 Convergent Procedure and Who Qualifies